openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 #### RGB to Grayscale Conversion, and its Role in Computer Vision

-Many computer vision algorithms (though not all!) are commonly performed on one-channel (i.e. grayscale or monochrome) images.
+Many computer vision algorithms (though not all) are commonly performed on one-channel (i.e. grayscale or monochrome) images.
 Whether or not your project uses color imagery at some point, you'll almost certainly still use grayscale pixel data to represent and store many of the intermediate results in your image processing chain.
 The simple fact is that working with one-channel image buffers (whenever possible) can significantly improve the speed of image processing routines, because it reduces both the number of calculations as well as the amount of memory required to process the data.

 For example, if you're calculating a "blob" to represent the location of a user's body, it's common to store that blob in a one-channel image; typically, pixels containing 255 (white) designate the foreground blob, while pixels containing 0 (black) are the background.
 Likewise, if you're using a special image to represent the amount of motion in different parts of the video frame, it's enough to store this information in a grayscale image (where 0 represents stillness and 255 represents lots of motion).
 We'll discuss these operations more in later sections; for now, it's sufficient to state this rule of thumb: if you're using a buffer of pixels to store and represent a one-dimensional quantity, do so in a one-channel image buffer.
 Thus, except where stated otherwise, *all of the examples in this chapter expect that you're working with monochrome images*.